mkubera/bc_computing_stash/tutorials/SDLC.md

 *	Users must be able to view all products available in the shop
 *	Allow adding items to basket

-### Examples of non-functional requirements of a web app:
+### Examples of non functional requirements of a web app:
 *	Must be intuitive and easy to use by all employees (incl. managers & other stakeholders)
 *	Available in several languages (English, French, Spanish)
 *	Allows to make several sales at the same time without lowering the performance of the app